curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 So why do it?
 Because information inequality is at the root of all human evil.
 The powerful organizations and people use information inequality to take advantage of the weak.
 Removing information inequality may sap power from the powerful, but only the power that was being used to take advantage of the weak.
 They shouldn't have that power over you.

 Sharing information when it's convenient isn't transparency.
 Transparency must be consistent and systematic.
 How is this a religion and not an economic policy?
+In the same way "love thy neighbour" is an economic policy.
+If people don't act that way out of self-interest, it brings everyone down.
+We're so much better off with fewer moral freeloaders (although diversity of thought is useful too).
 It's both.
 Transparency also needs dogmatism.
 Consistent pressure on the powers that be, because it's so easy to hide information and take advantage of that information inequality to the detriment of others.
 Centralized power is scaling out of control in the information age, and we need transparent, trustless systems to set it on the right track.

 This isn't "Big Brother".
 This is anti-"Big Brother".
 Who are the powerful ones that would operate that kind of organization? *They* need to be systematically transparent. *They* need to exercise the most tolerance. *They* need to be part of a trustless system.
 Because their power should primarily be benefiting humankind rather than primarily benefiting themselves.
 The only way to ensure those priorities is when we don't have to trust them - because they exercise systematic transparency.
 Systematic transparency is the fuel of trustless systems.
 Let's engineer trustless systems.
 Cryptocurrency is one genre of such systems, and it comes with negative externalities we must mitigate.